oguz-yilmaz/trammel/README.md

 ## How these exceptions will be triggered

 So it's all great we have different kind of handlers for different kind of exceptions.
-But when Exactly do we get those types of exceptions?
+But when exactly do we get those types of exceptions?
 Here is an example controller that will give you the idea about which exception types will be thrown in which situation.

 ```php